milvus-io/milvus-docs/site/en/reference/monitor/setup_prometheus.md

 This page describes how to configure and start up [Prometheus](https://prometheus.io/), and how to connect [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) to Prometheus for metrics visualization and early warning purposes.

-## Before you begin

-- Ensure that you have already read [Monitoring and Alerting](monitor.md) and learned about the monitoring and alerting solutions of Milvus.

 ## Install Prometheus